andrewjrobinson/python-md-environment/docs/index.md

 ### \_MD\_ENV\_LOADED\_ variable

 The extension will print a warning on the python logger if the \_MD\_ENV\_LOADED\_ environment variable is not set.
-This allows makes it easy to remember that you forgot to load your environment variables.
+This makes it easy to remember that you forgot to load your environment variables.
 It is recommended that you create a env/defaults.sh script that you *source* from each of your context scripts.